Harold

 Music

 Harold has also been used in the music industry.
 Harold Hill is the protagonist in the musical “The Music Man” by Meredith Willson.
-The musical follows Harold Hill, a traveling salesman, as he tries to con the people of River City, Iowa, into buying instruments and uniforms for a boys’ band that he never intends to form.
+The musical follows Harold Hill, a traveling salesman, as he tries to con the people of River City, Iowa, into buying instruments & uniforms for a boys’ b& that he never intends to form.
 Harold Arlen was an American composer who wrote many popular songs, including “Over the Rainbow” from “The Wizard of Oz.”
 Harold Faltermeyer is a German composer who is best known for his work on the soundtrack for the movie “Top Gun.”

-Variations and Nicknames for Harold
+Variations & Nicknames for Harold

 In Different Languages